 Wallerstein says changing the world system through reform and/or revolution only becomes possible in times of crisis.
-This is merely Gould’s and Eldredge’s theory of evolutionary change as punctuated equilibrium applied to social change; and both are merely narrower versions of Prigogine’s theory of change in hydrodynamic, chemical and biological systems.
+This is merely Gould’s and Eldredge’s theory of punctuated equilibrium applied to social change; and both are merely narrower versions of Prigogine’s theory of change in hydrodynamic, chemical and biological systems.
 Prigogine’s version is not only the precursor, but the most inclusive, which seems to justify the low opinion physical scientists have of social scientists.

 Wallerstein wrote this book in the ‘60s, when he'd persuaded himself that the soixante-huitards were genuine revolutionaries who would change society for the better.
 As a member of that generation, I saw it was an illusion.
 Society was indeed in crisis, as it had been for generations; but the socialist revolution failed to save it.
 All that remained was fascist counter-revolution.